USS R-14: 1930–1946

 On 12 December 1930, R-14 departed Pearl Harbor, for the last time, and headed back to the Atlantic.
 Proceeding via San Diego, California, and the Panama Canal, she returned to New London, on 9 February 1931, and through the end of the 1930s, conducted training exercises for the Submarine School.

 In the spring of 1941, she moved down the East Coast to Key West, Florida, her home port as of 1 June 1941.
 In the fall of 1941, she returned to New London, for overhaul, and on 22 November 1941, resumed operations from Key West.

 On 29 June 1943, United States Army Coast Artillery Corps guns at Fort Zachary Taylor mistook R-14 for a German U-boat and opened fire on her while she was off Key West, but she suffered no damage.

 Into April 1945, she conducted training exercises for the Sound School, and patrolled the Yucatán Channel and the Florida Straits.

 Fate

 On 25 April 1945, R-14 departed Key West, and headed north, and in early May 1945, she arrived at the Philadelphia Navy Yard.
 She was decommissioned on 7 May 1945, struck from the Naval Vessel Register on 19 May 1945, and sold on 28 September 1945, to Rossoff Brothers, of New York City.
-She was later resold to the Northern Metals Company, of Philadelphia, and was scrapped in 1946.
+She was later resold to the Northern Metal Company of Philadelphia, and was scrapped in 1946.